Thierno Niang

-Thierno Ibrahima Niang (born March 8, 1990) is a Senegalese basketball player who plays for Jeanne d'Arc of the NM1.
+Thierno Ibrahima Niang (born March 8, 1990) is a Senegalese basketball player who plays for ASC Ville de Dakar of the NM1.
 He played college basketball with the Milwaukee Panthers men's basketball team, although a nagging back injury reduced his role from impact starter to reserve.
 Niang also competes at international events with the Senegal national team.
 He played the sport in high school at Bridgton Academy and went on to represent Triton College in Illinois.